D2RD4D3D1D2DI

 Conversely, being under-leveled for an area gives a small XP bonus, capping at roughly 1.2x at 3 levels below the area.
 The takeaway: always be within 5 levels of the monsters you are killing, and push slightly ahead of your level when possible for the minor bonus.

 Player count also affects XP dramatically.
-Each additional player in the game increases monster XP by a factor.
+Each additional player in the game increases monster XP by roughly 34% per extra player, and party members within ~2 screens share XP proportionally by level.
 In an 8-player game, monsters give approximately 4.5 times more XP than solo play.
 For efficient leveling, always join or create public games with high player counts.
-The XP gain from more players almost always outweighs the slightly slower kill speed from higher monster HP.

 Normal Difficulty (Levels 1-40)